 Each flag evaluation adds computational overhead.
 While individual checks may take milliseconds, high-traffic systems evaluating dozens of flags per request can see significant latency impacts.

-• 600ms vs 100ms request times with certain flag combinations
+- Measurable request time increases with certain flag combinations

 Proven strategies to prevent flag graveyards